uoeIDS/IDS_website/content/week01/_index.en.md

 ## Tasks

 <p style="text-align: left">Each week you will be given a series of tasks to do.
-Normally you could do the tasks in any order, however this week it is strongly advised that you follow the order below.
+Normally these tasks can be done in any order, however this week it is strongly advised that you follow the order below.
 This week you have to...</p>

 <ol>
   <li> Complete the <em>first time setup instructions</em> found on the <a id="troubleshoot">Setup & Troubleshooting</a> page.</li>
-  <li> Attend the lectures and go back and check the slides and recordings if anything was not clear.</li>
+  <li> Attend the lectures.
+You are expected to read the slides and watch the recordings after the lecture if anything is not clear.</li>
-  <li>Watch any additional <a href="#videos and readings">Videos and readings</a>.</li> given below.
+  <li>Watch the required videos and read any required reading in <a href="#videos and readings">Videos and reading</a>.</li>
+  <li>Attend the <a href="#workshop">workshop</a>.</li>
   <li>Complete the <a href="#assignments">Assignments</a>.</li>
 </ol>